Alphabetical Plant Listing

 Golden Columbine, Golden-Flowered Columbine, Yellow Columbine, Southwestern Yellow Columbine

-A popular garden columbine, Aquilegia chrysantha (Golden Columbine) is a vigorous, clump-forming perennial boasting masses of handsome, bright golden-yellow flowers, up to 3 in. across (7 cm), with long, swept back spurs and a bouquet of yellow anthers.
+A popular garden columbine, Aquilegia chrysantha (Golden Columbine) is a vigorous, clump-forming perennial boasting masses of handsome, bright golden-yellow flowers up to 3 in. across (7 cm), with long, swept-back spurs and a bouquet of yellow anthers.
 Held erect rather than nodding, they rise on long stems above the bushy foliage of divided and fern-like, rich emerald green leaves and bloom for weeks with peak blooms varying from late spring to late summer.
-The blossoms are pollinated by moths, butterflies, and bees.
+Moths, butterflies, and bees pollinate the blossoms.
 Prized for its showy flowers, relatively long blooming period, and fine-textured foliage, this southwestern US native is perfect for brightening dark corners of shade gardens.
 It is also most dramatic when cascading over a boulder or a wall.

 • Grows up to 3-4 ft. tall (90-120 cm) and 1-2 ft. wide (30-60 cm).
 Will self-seed readily in good garden soils if flowers are not deadheaded.

-• Performs best in light to moderate shade, in fertile, moist, well-drained soils.
+• Performs best in light to moderate shade in fertile, moist, well-drained soils.
 Golden Columbine tolerates heat and can tolerate a considerable amount of sun.
 However, in full sun, it can become stressed, with faded leaves.
 Seriously dislikes poorly drained soils.
-May go dormant during drought, but minimal moisture and adequate shade can prevent this.
+It may go dormant during drought, but minimal moisture and adequate shade can prevent this.

 • Easy to grow, this plant is a welcomed addition to beds and borders, cottage gardens, shade gardens or naturalized areas.
 Makes good cut flowers!

-• Keep an eye out for aphids, powdery mildews and Aquilegia downy mildew.
+• Keep an eye out for aphids, powdery mildew, and downy mildew.

 • May be grown from seed sown directly in the garden in spring (after danger of frost has passed), late summer or early autumn.